 “I was never into realism.”
 “Drawing was just something I really enjoyed doing.
 It made others happy and it made me happy.”

-Although she loves drawing, Helen never thought she would become a tattoo artist.
+Although she loves drawing, Helena never thought she would become a tattoo artist.
 She earned a degree in Mechanical Engineering at the Federal University of Bahia in December 2016.
 And she has also earned units in post-graduate course on Materials Engineering at the same university.
 However, her passion for tattoo-making won over her.
 So, she decided to pursue her career as a tattoo artist by creating her own Instagram page to showcase her designs.

 Aside from being a tattoo artist, she also works as an illustrator and digital influencer.
 She’s giving art classes from time to time, particularly educating artists how to find their own style.
 Faithful to her words, Fernandes indeed has her own unique style that doesn’t follow the technical rules of tattoo-making.
 Instead of drawing intricate and graphic tattoos, she settled on drawing cute, funny and unrealistic figures.
 At first, her drawings made their way to her friends’ t-shirts, bags, mugs, comic books and magazines.
 People began to take notice of her unusual drawings and some even ask to buy her workpieces.
 Later on, she started accepting painting jobs and making flyers for concerts, parties, and other events.

-But Helen’s biggest breakthrough came when her friend Matheus asked her to tattoo a bat figure on him.
+But Helena’s biggest breakthrough came when her friend Matheus asked her to tattoo a bat figure on him.
 And her first tattoo-work instantly became a hit among her circle of friends.
 Another one of her friends asked for a cat tattoo and another one wanted a dinosaur standing on a planet.
-Helen obliged and made the tattoo for her friends for free because she considered it as a training experience.
+Helena obliged and made the tattoo for her friends for free because she considered it as a training experience.
 When she finally learned the ropes of tattoo-making, she considered taking her newly-found passion to a higher level.

 The Peculiar Tattoo Artist and Her ‘Badly Done’ Tattoos